tiprankstipranks

 Our revenue is subject to operational and other risks faced by operators of the properties in which we hold stream or royalty interests.

 We generally are not required to pay capital or operating costs on projects in which we hold stream or royalty interests.
-However, our revenue and the value of our investments are indirectly subject to hazards and risks normally associated with developing and operating mining properties, including the following: - insufficient ore reserves - increased capital or operating costs - declines in the price of gold, silver, copper, or other metals - declines in metallurgical recoveries - construction or development delays - operational disruptions, including those caused by pandemics or other global or local health crises - inability to assess and manage project technical risks - inability to obtain or maintain necessary permits - inability to replace or increase mineral reserves and/or mineral resources as properties are mined - inability to maintain, or challenges to, exploration or mining rights - changes in mining taxes and royalties payable to governments and political environments in general - significant changes to environmental, permitting, or other legal or regulatory requirements or the enforcement of such requirements - challenges to operations, permits, or mining rights by local communities, indigenous populations, non-government organizations, or others and ineffective management of stakeholder communications and relations - litigation between operators and third parties relating to the properties - community or civil unrest, including protests and blockades - labor shortages, increased labor costs, labor disputes, strikes, or work stoppages (as occurred at Peñasquito in June 2023), or inability to access sufficient experienced and trained personnel - unavailability of mining, drilling, or other equipment - unanticipated geological conditions or metallurgical characteristics - inadequate supplies of power or other raw materials - pit wall or tailings dam failures or underground stability issues - fires, explosions, major mechanical or electrical equipment failures, other industrial accidents or other property damage - challenges managing land disturbances, reclamation requirements, tailing and waste storage, release of contaminants or other environmental incidents or damage - failure to operate in accordance with industry standard safety practices or government regulations - occurrence of safety events, including lost time incidents and/or fatalities - natural catastrophes and environmental hazards such as unanticipated groundwater or surface water conditions, earthquakes or hurricanes - physical effects of climate change, such as extreme changes in temperature, extreme precipitation events, flooding, longer wet or dry seasons, increased temperatures and drought, increased or decreased precipitation and snowfall, wildfires, or more severe storms, and regulatory changes designed to reduce the effects of climate change, including regulations designed to curtail greenhouse gas emissions, which may lead to increased costs for mine operators - market risks associated with the perception of mine operators' environmental, social and governance ("ESG") performance and their ability to deliver on ESG commitments and expectations - market conditions, including prolonged periods of inflation and supply-chain disruptions and increased interest rates - uncertain political and economic environments, including economic downturns - insufficient financing or inability to obtain financing at all or at an acceptable cost of capital - default by an operator on its obligations to us or its other creditors and counterparties - insolvency, bankruptcy, or other financial difficulty of the operator - risk of disruption, damage or failure of information technology systems, and risk of loss and operational delays due to impacts to operational technology systems, such as due to cyber-attacks, malicious software, computer viruses, security breaches, design failures and natural disasters The occurrence of any of these events could negatively impact operations at the properties in which we hold stream or royalty interests, which in turn could have a material adverse effect on our revenue, cash flow and financial condition.
+However, our revenue and the value of our investments are indirectly subject to hazards and risks normally associated with developing and operating mining properties, including the following hazards and risks faced by the operators of the properties in which we hold stream or royalty interests: - insufficient ore reserves - increased capital or operating costs - declines in the price of gold, silver, copper, or other metals - declines in metallurgical recoveries - inability to replace or increase mineral reserves and/or mineral resources as properties are mined - construction or development delays - operational disruptions, including those caused by pandemics or other global or local health crises - inability to assess and manage project technical risks - inability to obtain or maintain necessary permits - inability to maintain, or challenges to, exploration or mining rights - changes in mining taxes and royalties payable to governments and political environments in general - changes to environmental, permitting, or other legal or regulatory requirements or the enforcement of such requirements, or other adverse government or court actions - challenges to operations, permits, or mining rights by local communities, indigenous populations, non-government organizations, or others and ineffective management of stakeholder communications and relations - litigation between operators and third parties relating to the properties - community or civil unrest, including protests and blockades - labor shortages, increased labor costs, labor disputes, strikes, or work stoppages, or inability to access sufficient experienced and trained personnel - unavailability of mining, drilling, or other equipment - unanticipated geological conditions or metallurgical characteristics - inadequate supplies of power or other raw materials - pit wall, tailings dam, or heap leach pad failures or underground stability issues - fires, explosions, major mechanical or electrical equipment failures, other industrial accidents or other property damage - challenges managing land disturbances, reclamation requirements, tailing and waste storage, heap leach operations, release of contaminants, or other environmental incidents or damage - failure to operate in accordance with industry standard safety practices or government regulations - occurrence of safety events, including lost time incidents and/or fatalities - natural catastrophes and environmental hazards such as unanticipated groundwater or surface water conditions, earthquakes or hurricanes - physical effects of climate change, such as extreme changes in temperature, extreme precipitation events, flooding, longer wet or dry seasons, increased temperatures and drought, increased or decreased precipitation and snowfall, wildfires, or more severe storms, any of which may result in costs and other adverse effects to operators - regulatory changes designed to reduce the effects of climate change, including regulations designed to curtail greenhouse gas emissions, which may lead to increased costs for operators - market risks associated with the perception of operators' environmental, social and governance ("ESG") performance and their ability to deliver on ESG commitments and expectations - market conditions, including prolonged periods of inflation and supply-chain disruptions and increased interest rates - uncertain political and economic environments, including economic downturns - insufficient financing or inability to obtain financing at all or at an acceptable cost of capital - default by an operator on its obligations to us or its other creditors and counterparties - insolvency, bankruptcy, or other financial difficulty of the operator - risk of disruption, damage or failure of information technology systems, and risk of loss and operational delays due to impacts to operational technology systems, such as due to cyber-attacks, malicious software, computer viruses, security breaches, design failures and natural disasters The occurrence of any of these events could adversely affect operations at the properties in which we hold stream or royalty interests, which in turn could adversely affect our revenue, cash flow and financial condition.

 Tech & Innovation